blockchain-dei/openscv/README.md

 <h3>2.2 Improper Token Exception Handling</h3>

 <p>The ERC-20 standard (Vogelsteller and Buterin, 2015) provides functionalities to exchange tokens.
-Besides describing the functionalities, the standard specifies good practices for developers to imple- ment its features.
+Besides describing the functionalities, the standard specifies good practices for developers to implement its features.
 Regarding the transfer function, exceptional events can become problematic if handled improperly</p>

 <i>2.2.1 Missing Thrown Exception</i>

-<p>Regarding the transfer function (i.e., functionality to transfer tokens from one account to another),
-the ERC-20 standard recommends to the developer throw an exception when a condition of the caller’s account balance does not have enough tokens to spend.
+<p>Regarding the transfer function (i.e., functionality to transfer tokens from one account to another), the ERC-20 standard recommends to the developer throw an exception when a condition of the caller’s account balance does not have enough tokens to spend.
 This allows the caller to understand the reason for which the transfer is not completed and take appropriate action.
-This vulnerability is also known in the literature as "Non-standard Implementation of Tokens" (Ji et al., 2020), Missing the Transfer Event (Chen et al., 2020).</p>
+This vulnerability is also known in the literature as "ERC-20 transfer" (Ashizawa et al., 2021), "missing the transfer event" (Chen et al., 2020), or "non-standard implementation of tokens" (Ji et al., 2020).</p>

 <i>2.2.2 Extraneous Exception Handling</i>

 <p>This type of defect refers to the implementation of extra actions compared to what is recommended
 in a certain specification.
-The specification does not recommend actions like the use of guard functions (e.g., require or assert) in addition to throwing an exception in the case when there is no balance in the caller.
+The specification does not recommend actions like using guard functions (e.g., require or assert) in addition to throwing an exception when there is no balance in the caller.
 The extra actions might be arbitrary and incompatible with the purpose of a transfer functionality (e.g., returning true or false to report the success of the execution).
-This vulnerability is also known in the literature as "Token API violation" (Zhang et al., 2019;
+This vulnerability is also known in the literature as "flawed back-end Verification of CEXes" (Ji et al., 2020), "infinite loop" (Liu et al., 2021; Zhuang et al., 2020), or "token API violation"(Tikhomirov et al., 2018).</p>
-Tikhomirov et al., 2018)</p>

 <h2>3.
 Gas Depletion</h2>